The Weed Resistance Action Group (WRAG)

 - Outlooks on Pest Management glyphosate special (December 2018).
 This issue features several key articles on glyphosate.
 It includes a paper by James Clarke, chairman of WRAG, which looks at the role of glyphosate and issues around protecting its efficacy.

-- The benefits of herbicide resistance testing (2012)
+- Maximising the benefits of herbicide resistance testing (2020)

 - Detecting herbicide resistance - HRAC document (1999)